socketstream/socketstream/doc/guide/en/pub_sub_events.md

 ```
 You can find the socketId by calling `req.socketId` in your server-side code.
 Note, this attribute may not always be present (e.g. if you invoke the RPC method via `ss-console`), so plan accordingly.

-Please be aware that `req.socketId` will change if you refresh the page, so it's much better to assign clients to private channels and use those wherever possible.
+**Warning!**  `req.socketId` will change every time you refresh the page, so in almost all cases it is **much** better to assign clients to Private Channels (which persist between browser reloads) and use these wherever possible.
+Only send an event to a specific socketId if there is no other way to achieve your goal.